Spin amplification in realistic systems: Discussion and conclusion

 \section{Discussion and conclusion}

 Spin amplification is both useful in itself for quantum sensing or measurement, and as a step on the way to the universal quantum computation with a global driving field.
 For the quantum measurement of a single spin excitation with a global drive, spin amplification could be used before the global excitation is measured.
 In the above, we have considered persistent-current artificial atoms operated away from the degeneracy point as spins.
 In this case, the two spin states are associated with different magnetic fields that can be distinguished by a magnetometer.
 A superconducting quantum interference device (SQUID) fabricated on the same chip such that it encloses the entire ensemble, could be used as such a magnetometer~\cite{hatridge_prb11}.
+For the Rydberg atoms, one of the detection mechanisms relies on the selective trapping of the two spin states: atoms in the ground states are trapped and imaged, while the atoms in the excited (Rydberg) states are repelled from the trapping sites~\cite{ebadi_nature21,scholl_nature21}.

 The single excitation that is amplified could be a result of an absorption of a single photon.
-In this case, spin amplification can be viewed as having the same function as the internal dynamics of the single-photon avalanche detectors~\cite{ceccarelli_aqt21}.
+In this case, spin amplification can be viewed as having the same function as the internal dynamics of the single-photon avalanche detectors~\cite{ceccarelli_aqt21,nill_prl24}.
+This can enable photodetectors in the frequency ranges where the technology is less developed.
+Superconducting artificial atoms as spins could detect the microwave photons, and Rydberg atoms could detect the terahertz photons~\cite{nill_prl24}.

+Our results show that optimal control can significantly reduce the time needed for the amplification.
+For the Rydberg atoms, Ref.~\cite{nill_prl24} found that amplification in a 1D array of $11$ spins could be done in $25$ $\mu$s using weak continuous-wave drives, while we show that amplification in a 2D array of $16$ spins could be done in $1$ $\mu$s using optimal control.
+Since the coherence time of the Rydberg levels is at around $20$ $\mu$s~\cite{scholl_nature21}, much faster amplification time using optimal control is the key improvement that makes spin amplification implementable using these spins.
+For the persistent-current artificial atoms, our calculations show that amplification time of $6.5$ ns is possible using optimal control, which also makes it shorter than the coherence time of $15$ ns, providing another example that faster operations using optimal control are essential for spin amplification in realistic spins.

 Universal quantum computation with globally driven spin ensembles is also possible~\cite{benjamin_pra00,benjamin_prl01,fitzsimons_prl06,cesa_prl23,patomaki_npjqi24}.
 The techniques that we have developed for the analysis of spin amplification, could be used to better understand which other operations can be performed with such setups even in the presence of imperfections.